zulip/zulip/templates/zerver/help/move-content-to-another-stream.md

 In [private streams with protected history](/help/stream-permissions), Zulip determines whether to treat the entire topic as moved using the access permissions of the user requesting the topic move.
-This means that the automated notifications will report that the entire topic was moved if the requesting user moved every message in the topic that they can access, regardless of whether older messages exist that they cannot access.
+This means that the automated notices sent by the notification bot will report that the entire topic was moved if the requesting user moved every message in the topic that they can access, regardless of whether older messages exist that they cannot access.

 Similarly, [muted topics](/help/mute-a-topic) will be migrated to the new stream and topic if the requesting user moved every message in the